core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 * In the case of an 'action input' or 'action output', deltas are equal to the SID of the current schema node minus the SID of the 'action'.

+* In the case of an 'notification content', deltas are equal to the SID of the current schema node minus the SID of the 'notification'.

 CBOR diagnostic notation:

 ~~~~ CBORdiag